 Student organizations alleged of misconduct may proceed through one of the resolution methods outlined in this Code, and they may also be referred to the Office of Leadership Development and Student Activities for administrative review and response in lieu of or in addition to the student conduct process.

-In incidents where multiple students have been alleged of misconduct, the Vice President of Student Affairs or designee will determine the best form of resolution that balances the protection of privacy of students’ records as well as the institutional resources available to provide a timely and fair resolution.
+In incidents where multiple students have been alleged of misconduct, the Vice President for College and Community Engagement or designee will determine the best form of resolution that balances the protection of privacy of students’ records as well as the institutional resources available to provide a timely and fair resolution.

 Students who are athletes, student leaders, student workers, or hold other unique relationships with the college whose behaviors violate the Student Code of Conduct may also face consequences outside of the student conduct process if their behaviors violate NCAA guidelines, Office of Leadership Development and Student Activities processes, employment expectations, or other such standards.
 Employees who enter into a relationship with the College as students and whose alleged misconduct occurs in the context of the relationship as a student may also be held accountable through the student conduct process.
 In those cases, Human Resources may be consulted to ensure there are no conflicts with employee contracts or Human Resources procedures.